PhobosTechnologies/me_vs_world-JupyterNBs/README.md

-This is the first of series of progressively more complex simulations.
+This is the first of a series of progressively more complex simulations.

 The purpose of this sim was to:
 1. help create a stable foundation for the other sims and,